AMWA-TV/bcp-007-01/docs/Overview.md

 ### Sender Capabilities

 > Need to rationalize how to specify media_type for both autio and video essence in muxed flow
+> Note that all the codec params are only valid for devices implementing the advanced SDK.
+Potentially all the caps/constraint_sets could be restricted to advanced SDK devices only???

 ```json
 "caps" : {